LakshmiNandan-Dev/AI-Agent-for-Customer-Support/README.md

 # Optional
 MODEL_NAME=gemini-2.5-flash

 HF_HOME=/app/.cache/huggingface

 Customizing the Router

 Edit app/router.py to add custom keywords for your domain: python# Add your custom keywords if any(word in query_lower for word in ['your', 'custom', 'keywords']):
     return 'YourCategory', 0.85
 Adjusting Confidence Threshold
-In app/agent.py, modify the confidence threshold: pythonif confidence < 0.8:  # Adjust this value
+In app/agent.py, modify the confidence threshold: if confidence < 0.8:  # Adjust this value
     return handoff_to_human(query)

 📊 API Endpoints
 POST /query
 Process a customer query